 How to freeze your credit

-You'll provide your name, Social Security number, date of birth, address and other personal information, and will pay the fee if you live in one of the states that allow those.
+You'll provide your name, Social Security number, date of birth, address and other personal information.

 Each credit reporting agency will supply you with a PIN number.
 Save these PINs, because you’ll need them later to unfreeze your credit.

 How to unfreeze your credit

 When it comes time to lift the credit freeze, you’ll need to again contact each credit bureau separately, and provide the respective PIN number or password.

 Credit reporting companies must lift the freeze within three days.